seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part22-CDN.md

 File Server
 ```

-which databases are not optimized for.
+Relational databases and document stores are optimized for **structured data**, not for storing and streaming gigabytes of binary blobs.

----
+***

-# Modern Architecture
+# Modern Architecture: Split Data and Files

 Instead, modern systems separate: